BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 You should set your key to expire by 2 years or less after creation date, per [GPG best practices](https://help.riseup.net/en/security/message-security/openpgp/best-practices).
 For simplicity, type either `2y` or `1y` into the Terminal window.
 Type `y` when asked for confirmation.

 > **Note:** since you will likely not remember to extend your key's lifetime, set a calendar reminder for that.
-Make it so that it reminds you one month or more before the expiry date -- you likely don't want to do that on a rush.
+Make it so that it reminds you one month or more before the expiry date: you likely don't want to extend that date in a rush.
 If you do end up forgetting somehow, and it expires, you would still be able to extend it -- so no need to create a new key just because of that.

 Now you need to provide your user ID information.